ahegemann/hello-world/README.md

 # hello-world
-hello-world sample - i.e. jsut another repository
+hello-world sample - i.e. just another repository
+I've had taco's on the moon and they are better